richelbilderbeek/skat_question_1/README.md

 In this code, I simulate the phenotype, directly based on the genotype (i.e. no covariates), in three ways:

- * Linear: Phenotype is the sum of minor SNPs
+ * `linear`: Phenotype is the sum of minor SNPs
- * Squared: Phenotype is the square of sum of minor SNPs
+ * `quadratic`: Phenotype is the square of sum of minor SNPs
- * Cubed: Phenotype is the cube of sum of minor SNPs
+ * `cubed`: Phenotype is the cube of sum of minor SNPs

 From that, I let SKAT estimate if
-Why does SKAT estimates non-linear data (i.e. a non-linear relationship between genotype and phenotype) to be more linear than data with a perfectly linear relationship between genotype and phenotype?
+Why can SKAT fit a linear null model to the `quadratic` best?

 ![](p_values.png)